 There are a few varying opinions for Nobull shoes running true to size.
 If you look at their store page online, they boldly claim all their shoes run true to size, and for many, this is true.

-I personally found they ran true to size.
+I personally found they ran slightly smaller than true to size.

-That being said, if you read Nobull reviews, you are going to find people talking about the length running a little on the small size.
+That being said, if you read Nobull reviews, you are going to find people talking about the length of the shoe running a little on the small size.

-Some also say Nobull shoes run a little narrower than Reebok Nano X and other trainers.
+Some also say Nobull shoes run a little narrower than the Reebok Nano X and other trainers.

-It is important to remember that Nobull shoes are unisex in sizing, so you should be able to move up or down a size, depending on the fit you are looking for in a shoe.
+It is important to remember that Nobull shoes are unisex in sizing, so you should be able to move up or down a size, depending on the fit you are looking for.

 If you want to get the best fit possible from Nobull shoes, make sure to use their size chart.